Maintaining Timber Floors

-Clean the floor regularly to prevent the build up of dirt and grit on the surface.
+- First, clean the floor regularly to prevent the build-up of dirt and grit on the surface.
 Clean more frequently in high traffic areas.

 - Then, ave mats both inside and outside external doors to trap grit and remove moisture from shoes.